Wage & Hour Lawsuit Settlement

 Waiters, busboys, runners and other employees of celebrity chef and restaurant owner Mario Batali accused him and a business partner of claiming as their own a portion of tips that rightly belonged to workers.
 The Batali restaurant group allegedly made a 4-5% deduction from the staff’s tip pool at the end of each night that “went to the house.”
 About 1,100 employees of several Manhattan restaurants owned by Batali were eligible to join in the settlement.

-Employee Rights Violated?
+Were Your Rights Violated?
 We Can Help.

 Denied the minimum wage or overtime?
 Made to work through rest breaks or off the clock?
 Tips taken away through an illegal pool?